Enumerating Non-Stable Vector Bundles: Introduction

-where the homomorphism $\Delta(c_{d+1}, \xi)$ is given as follows: for $\beta\in\kk_1(X)=[X, \Omega\mathrm{BGL}]_{\mathbb{A}^1}=[X, \mathrm{GL}]_{\mathbb{A}^1}$,
+where the homomorphism $\Delta(c_{d+1}, \xi)$ is given as follows: for $\beta\in{\rm K}_1(X)=[X, \Omega\mathrm{BGL}]_{\mathbb{A}^1}=[X, \mathrm{GL}]_{\mathbb{A}^1}$,

-Here, $(\Omega c_{i})(\beta)\in \hh^{i-1}(X; \mathbf{K}^{\mathrm{M}}_{i})$ for $i=1,\cdots, d+1$ are the Chern classes of $\beta$ and $c_{i}(\xi)$ are the ordinary Chern classes of $\xi$.
+Here, $(\Omega c_{i})(\beta)\in {\rm H}^{i-1}(X; \mathbf{K}^{\mathrm{M}}_{i})$ for $i=1,\cdots, d+1$ are the Chern classes of $\beta$ and $c_{i}(\xi)$ are the ordinary Chern classes of $\xi$.

-In other words, given a vector bundle $\xi$ of rank $d$ over $X$, then the set of isomorphism classes vector bundles $\nu$ such that $\nu\oplus\mathscr{O}_X\cong\xi\oplus\mathscr{O}_X$ is in bijection with $\ck\Delta(c_{d+1}, \xi)$.
+In other words, given a vector bundle $\xi$ of rank $d$ over $X$, then the set of isomorphism classes vector bundles $\nu$ such that $\nu\oplus\mathscr{O}_X\cong\xi\oplus\mathscr{O}_X$ is in bijection with ${\rm coker}\Delta(c_{d+1}, \xi)$.

 In case $A$ is of even dimension $d\geqslant 2$ and the base field is of cohomological dimension at most $2$, the same results as above hold for oriented bundles (see \Cref{enu-evenrk}). \end{theorem*} As a corollary, we see that if $k$ is algebraically closed or of cohomological dimension at most $1$ then all rank $d$ vector bundles are cancellative (\Cref{divisability-cancel}), hence recovering the cancellation theorems of Suslin and Bhatwadekar.

-Similar result also holds for $d$ even and oriented vector bundles (see \Cref{enu-evenrk,divisability-cancel-even}).
+In fact, the discussion in \Cref{d!-div} tells us that our result generalizes Bhatwadekar's in several ways: firstly, we relax Bhatwadekar's characteristic zero assumption on the base field (e.g. our result is valid if $k$ is a finite field, which was also confirmed by Kumar-Murthy-Roy \cite{KMR88}); secondly, we give an answer to Bhatwadekar's question at the end of the introduction section in \cite{Bha03}, at least if the affine algebra $A$ is smooth over $k$; thirdly, our result is applicable to all fields of cohomological dimension at most $1$, and such fields are strictly more than $C_1$-fields, see e.g. \cite{CT05}.
+Similar result also holds for $d$ even and oriented vector bundles (see \Cref{enu-evenrk} and \Cref{divisability-cancel-even}).
+In \Cref{d!-div}, we also give a class of examples for which both general criteria (Bhatwadekar's and ours here, which need cohomological dimension at most $1$ to guarantee cancellation in general) lose efficacy, yet we can still use \Cref{divisability-cancel} (2) in that situation.